 - Assignee changed from Marcelo Araujo to William Grzybowski

 Address the issues spotted in the pre-review: Remove redundant file.close() as well as the name CONSUL in the logger().

 Thanks for the review.
 Could you double check it again?

 #14 Updated by Nick Wolff about 3 years ago

 Not seeing any logging of success/failures.

 Would appreciate review of testing procedure which may have a misconfiguration or other issues.

 I'm not seeing any traffic leaving the box via outgoing port 80 or 443 when I trigger real or fake alert.
 This suggest the sns api attempt isn't happening.

-#18 Updated by Marcelo Araujo over 2 years ago
+#18 Updated by Marcelo Araujo about 3 years ago

 - Status changed from Fix In Progress to Ready For Release